-On March 30, 2023, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with the purchasers named therein (the "Purchasers"), certain of which are related parties, pursuant to which the Company will issue approximately 79.9 million units at a price of approximately \$1.12 per unit for institutional investors, and a purchase price of approximately \$1.19 per unit for employees and consultants.
+On April 6, 2023, pursuant to a Securities Purchase Agreement (the "Purchase Agreement"), dated March 30, 2023 with the purchasers named therein (the "Purchasers"), which included certain affiliated entities of Chicago Pacific Founders GP, L.P., a Delaware limited partnership ("CPF"), and the Company's Chief Medical Officer and member of the Company's board of directors, the Company issued 79.9 million units at a price of approximately \$1.12 per unit for institutional investors, and a purchase price of approximately \$1.19 per unit for employees and consultants.
 Each unit consists of one share of Class A common stock and 0.75 of a warrant to purchase one share of Class A common stock at an exercise price of \$1.13.
-Certain institutional investors have elected to receive pre-funded warrants to purchase Class A common stock in lieu of a portion of their Class A common stock.
-In total, the Company agreed to sell (i) an aggregate of approximately 69.2 million shares of its Class A common stock (the "Shares"), (ii) warrants to purchase an aggregate of approximately 59.9 million shares of Class A common stock (the "Common Warrants"), and (iii) pre-funded warrants to purchase an aggregate of approximately 10.8 million shares of Class A common stock (the "Pre-Funded Warrants" and, together with the Common Warrants, the "Warrants").
+Certain institutional investors elected to receive pre-funded warrants to purchase Class A common stock in lieu of a portion of their Class A common stock.
+In total, the Company sold (i) an aggregate of 69.2 million shares of its Class A common stock (the "Shares"), (ii) warrants to purchase an aggregate of 59.9 million shares of Class A common stock (the "Common Warrants"), and (iii) pre-funded warrants to purchase an aggregate of 10.8 million shares of Class A common stock (the "Pre-Funded Warrants" and, together with the Common Warrants, the "Warrants") for aggregate proceeds of \$86.6 million, net of \$2.9 million in offering costs (collectively, the "March 2023 Private Placement").
+The Warrants were recorded as equity-classified financial instruments.